AuditSphere ML Service - Overview

 /health | GET | Health check |

-/api/v1/anomaly/detect | POST | Batch anomaly detection |
+/api/v1/anomaly/detect | POST | Batch anomaly detection (routes events to per-provider models) |

-/api/v1/anomaly/score | POST | Single event scoring |
+/api/v1/anomaly/score | POST | Single event scoring (provider-aware) |

-/api/v1/anomaly/train | POST | Retrain model |
+/api/v1/anomaly/model/status | GET | Legacy Microsoft model status |

-/api/v1/anomaly/model/status | GET | Model status |
+/api/v1/anomaly/model/all | GET | All per-provider model statuses |

 How Detection Works